 I love music!
 I’ll share a bunch of old song books, hymnals, and educational music books.
 I can also share some electronic keyboards, a couple of toy “electronic guitars,” a child-sized real guitar, a small accordion, a student’s violin, and some other music makers.
 I think it would be fun to form a “junk band” using musical instruments made from household items, plumbing materials, toys, and tools.

 I would like the center to have a micro-zoo, using aquaria, cages and accessories I have, featuring not only fish but crabs, shrimp, frogs, reptiles, insects, and small mammals.
-It would be educational and a good way to introduce young kids to caring for pets.
+It would be educational and a good way to introduce young kids to biology and caring for pets.

 My collection includes toys and games for all ages!
 Most of them have an educational, creative, or brainy side.
 I’ve got construction toys, magnetic construction sets, marble tracks, puzzles, and brain-teasers.